Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested

-We lived with the Plane in our main lounge and treated it like a normal weeknight sofa.
-We scored Assembly during delivery setup and repositioning, Cooling during long movie and gaming sessions, and Comfort across upright laptop work, semi-reclined streaming, and short naps.
-Durability focused on frame steadiness and cushion recovery over repeated use, while Layout Practicality came from measuring traffic flow around a 109" footprint.
+We lived with the Plane as an everyday living-room sofa and used it the way most people actually would after delivery.
+We scored Assembly during setup and repositioning, Cooling during long movie and gaming sessions, and Comfort across upright laptop work, semi-reclined streaming, and short naps.
+Durability focused on frame steadiness and cushion recovery over repeated use, while Layout Practicality came from measuring traffic flow around the 109-inch footprint.
 Cleaning covered wipe-down routines and how easy it was to remove and reset cushions.
-Value weighed the experience against other premium leather sofas in the same price tier.
+Value weighed the experience against other premium leather sofas in the same tier.

 Our Testing Experience